josh-59/smsh/doc/introduction.md

 3. Find and execute command(s)

 Where shells differ is in step two, interpretation.
-This shell carries out the following steps:
+`smsh` carries out the following steps:

 1. Expansion
 2. Separation
 3. Selection

 Expansion
 ---------

 Expansion is the replacement of text with some other text.
-All shells do expansion; in `smsh`, all expansions take place within braces, `{}`.
+All shells support expansion; in `smsh`, all expansions take place within braces, `{}`.
 We can, for instance, declare a variable with `let`, then replace it with the text it contains: